graharee/GVSU-CIS350-AVALANCHE/docs/software_requirements_specification.md

 4. Transcript Menu
    1. R11: clicking the button shall display a menu of past class transcripts.
-   2. R12: the menu shall display the names of the transcipts and date.
+   2. R12: the menu shall display the names of the transcipts.
    3. R13: selecting the transcript shall open it.
    4. R14: clicking the button again shall close the transcript menu.
-   5. R15: the transcripts shall be listed by date.

 5. Translate Button
-   1. R16: The translation button shall prompt the user to pick a language.
+   1. R15: The translation button shall prompt the user to pick a language.
-   2. R17: The translation button shall make a new file that is translated.
+   2. R16: The translation button shall make a new file that is translated and download it to the user's computer.

 # Non-Functional Requirements